cloudflare/workers-docs/build-an-application/index.md

 ![Viewing Cloudflare API keys](./media/api-keys.png)

-**Treat your Global API Key like a password!** We'll configure Wrangler to use this key, but by design, Wrangler does not keep this API key in version control, or inside of your code.
+**Treat your Global API Key like a password!** You'll configure Wrangler to use this key, but by design, Wrangler does not keep this API key in version control, or inside of your code.

-With these keys, we can use Wrangler to set up our default credentials for deploying to Cloudflare Workers, via the `config` subcommand:
+With these keys, you can use Wrangler to set up our default credentials for deploying to Cloudflare Workers, via the `config` subcommand:

 `wrangler config <email> <global_api_key>`

 ## Scaffold a Project

 We've tried to make it as easy as possible for new and returning users alike to get up and running with Workers, by including support for templates in Wrangler.
 Wrangler's `generate` subcommand allows you to create new projects based on existing templates.
 We maintain a great list of templates in our [Template Gallery](/gallery), designed to help you get started quickly with Workers based on what you need in your project.
-For now, we'll use one of our basic templates, which includes support for building and deploying JavaScript code.

-Let's generate our first Wrangler project:
+For now, let's use one of our basic templates, which includes support for building and deploying JavaScript code, to generate our first Wrangler project:

 ```
 wrangler generate my-worker https://github.com/cloudflare/worker-template